 It can readily be shown, by means of the Detector No. 2, that voltmeter tests may easily lead to a serious misunderstanding.
-For instance, put the cell on discharge through the adjustable resistance at $\frac{1}{4}$ ampère and connect the 5-volt coil of the Detector No. 2 across the lead strips in the cell; note the voltage indicated by the detector.
+For instance, put the cell on discharge through the adjustable resistance at $\frac{1}{4}$ ampère and connect the 5-volt coil of the

+Detector No. 2 across the lead strips in the cell; note the voltage indicated by the detector.
 Allow the cell to discharge to the extent of about 95 per cent. of the ampère-hour capacity, then note the voltage indicated by the detector.
 This will be about 1.84 volts.
 Now reduce the current by inserting more resistance in series with the cell.
 Observe that as the current is reduced the voltage indicated is greater until, when the current is reduced to a very small value, the voltage indicated increases to 2 or very nearly so.
-But it has already been shown that the voltage of the cell when well charged up is 2.
-Therefore, before the voltage reading can be relied upon for the purpose of judging the electrical condition of the cell, it is necessary to know the relationship between voltage and the discharge current for different values of each.
+But it has already been shown that the voltage reading can be relied upon for the purpose of judging the electrical condition of the cell, it is necessary to know the relationship between voltage and the discharge current for different values of each.

-A second way of judging the electrical condition of the cell is by the colour of the positive plate.
-But this needs considerable practice, and there are several circumstances which may arise in practice which cause the colour to be affected and which might mislead.
+A second way of judging the electrical condition of the cell is by the colour of the positive plate, but this needs considerable practice, and there are several circumstances which may arise in practice which cause the colour to be affected and which might mislead.

-There is still the third way of obtaining the desired information, i.e., by observing the changes in the strength of the sulphuric acid, as will be indicated by measuring its "Specific Gravity"

-by means of a hydrometer.
+There is still the third way of obtaining the desired information, i.e., by observing the changes in the strength of the sulphuric acid, as will be indicated by measuring its "Specific Gravity" by means of a hydrometer.

 Specific gravity is the ratio between the weight of equal volumes of a substance and water.
 For example, suppose a quantity of water in a jug weighed exactly 1 lb.
-If we replaced the water by a quantity of dilute sulphuric acid (taking care to fill the jug to precisely the same level as when the jug contained water), and we found that the weight of the sulphuric acid was $1\frac{1}{4}$ lbs., we should say that for equal volumes of water and dilute sulphuric acid, the latter is heavier and must therefore be denser in the proportion of $1\frac{1}{4}$ to 1, or, to state it in decimals, 1.25 to 1.
-Seeing that water is taken as a standard, we could shorten the statement by saying that the relative density of the acid is 1.25, or that its "Specific Gravity," which is merely another term for expressing the relative density, is 1.25.
+If the water were replaced by a quantity of dilute sulphuric acid (taking care to fill the jug to precisely the same level as when the jug contained water), and it was found that the weight of the sulphuric acid was $1\frac{1}{4}$ lbs., it would be said that for equal volumes of water and dilute sulphuric acid, the latter is heavier and must therefore be denser in the proportion of $1\frac{1}{4}$ to 1, or, to state it in decimals, 1.25 to 1.
+Seeing that water is taken as a standard, the statement can be shortened by saying that the relative density of the acid is 1.25, or that its "Specific Gravity," which is merely another term for expressing the relative density, is 1.25.